 There are four types of fertilizer, each working a little differently.

 Granular fertilizer has the consistency of sand.
 It is sprinkled over the soil and mixed in.
 Granular fertilizer is slower to activate, but because of its time delay, you don’t have to replenish as often.

 Liquid fertilizer works like laundry detergent.
-Mix it with water before applying over the soil.
-Its liquid nature means that it works faster to enrich plants, but it needs to be replenished more often, around twice a month.
+Mix it with water before applying it over the soil.
+Its liquid nature means it works faster to enrich plants, but it needs to be replenished more often, around twice a month.
 Liquid fertilizer is not suited for grounds that receive heavy rain because the soil won’t be able to absorb the solution.